azzaea/admixture/README.md

 ### Getting started

-First, build the the shared object (.so) files using the following
+Before using any of the functions in R, build the the shared object (.so) files with the following commands:
-commands:

     R CMD SHLIB mcmc.c
     R CMD SHLIB admixture.c

 I have written two scripts to demonstrate usage of the EM algorithm.

-Script **example.admixture.R** uses the EM algorithm to predict admixture proportions when we have a reference set of labeled, single-origin individuals.
+Script **example.admixture.R** uses the EM algorithm (**admixture.em**) to predict admixture proportions when we have a reference set of labeled, single-origin individuals.

 Script **example.sim.R** evaluates accuracy of the admixture estimates in simulated genotype data, with and without the L0-penalty term that